barakeel/arithmetic_datasets/README.md

-This is the training data accompanying the paper
+This is the data accompanying the paper
 "Deep Reinforcement Learning in HOL4".

 The sub-folder "datasets" contains three files: